jarrykinn/springtime/README.md

 It is running in following address: https://my-mysql-spring-014-06.oa.r.appspot.com/

+It is utilizing:
+* CloudSQL (MySQL)
+* GCP Cron Jobs

+NOTE! first call may take several seconds since the instance is not kept running all the time.

 So all the endpoints works also in that host.
 Like:
 ```
 POST https://my-mysql-spring-014-06.oa.r.appspot.com/exchange_amount?from=SEK&to=EUR&from_amount=10